14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

 |Field Guide App||Approximate Price||Available in iTunes Store?||Available on Google Play?|

 |The Sibley eGuide to Birds App||$19.99||Yes||Yes|

 |Peterson Field Guides to Birds of North America||$14.99||Yes||Yes|

 |National Geographic Birds: Field Guide to North America||$9.99||Yes||No|

 Tip #5: Start Your Life List Today and Sign Up for eBird!

 Personally, any activity that can be turned into a game or competition is instantly more exciting, including bird watching.

 For example, most birders enjoy keeping lists.
-The most common type of list that is kept is called a “life list”, which is simply a list of every species of bird they have seen in their life time.
-An entire movie was even made about “listing” called “The Big Year”.
-It chronicles the crazy year long competition that occurs annually in North America to see who can see the most different species of bird.
+The most common type of list that is maintained is called a “life list,” which is simply a list of every species of bird they have seen in their lifetime.
+An entire movie was even made about “listing” called “The Big Year.”
+It chronicles the crazy year-long competition that occurs annually in North America to see who can see the most different species of bird.

 You need to start your Life List today!